ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 api endpoint:   https://api.system.apigee-demo.net
 api version:    2.82.0
 ```
-..e.
+   e.
 Log in to your deployment and select an org and a space
     $ cf login
 ```
 API endpoint: https://api.system.apigee-demo.net